-The values of the Technical Provisions of liabilities (Net of Reinsurance) as at the end of year 2018 are presented below based on Solvency II lines of business.
+The values of the Technical Provisions of liabilities (Net of Reinsurance) as at the end of year 2019 and 2018 are presented below based on Solvency II lines of business.

-In Thousands € Technical Provision
+In Thousands € Technical Provision 2019 (Net of Technical Provision 2018 (Net of

-(Net of Reinsurance)
+Reinsurance) Reinsurance)

-Unit-linked & index-linked 1.713
+Unit-linked & index-linked 0 1.713

-Life - Other life insurance 1.751
+Life - Other life insurance 1.173 1.751

-Life insurance with profit participation 13.573
+Life insurance with profit participation 15.455 13.573

-Health (similar to life) 403
+Health (similar to life) 184 403

-Health (similar to non-life) 374
+Health (similar to non-life) 477 374

-Total 17.814
+Total 17.288 17.814

-Life insurance with profit participation is the largest source of business for the Company hence formed 76% of the total Technical Provisions.
+Life insurance with profit participation is the largest source of business for the Company hence formed 89% of the total Technical Provisions.

-Unit Linked and Index Linked as well as Other Life insurance had a 10% contribution each to the Total Technical Provisions.
+Other Life insurance had a 7% contribution to the Total Technical Provisions.

-The figure below illustrates the movement of Net Technical Provisions between 2017 and 2018.
+The figure below illustrates the movement of Net Technical Provisions between 2019 and 2018.

-The net technical provisions (total best estimate and risk margin) have been decreased by €569k since EOY 2017.
+The net technical provisions (total best estimate and risk margin) have been decreased by €525k since EOY 2018.

 The decrease is mainly due to one year of less projection and due to the development of new data.
-It should be noted here, that for unit-linked contracts, net best estimate of technical provisions decreased by €1.232k due to maturities.
+It should be noted here, that for unit-linked contracts, net best estimate of technical provisions is €0k since all policies matured.